vkostyukov/la4j/ESOF-docs/Report3.md

 ![alt](https://github.com/nunomiguel1995/ESOF-la4j/blob/master/ESOF-docs/res/4plus1model.png)

+In this report we will adress the following view models:
+* **Logic View** - Demonstrates the main abstractions in the system as objects or object classes
+* **Implementation View** - Represents the decomposition of the software for development
+* **Deployment view** - Show the system hardware and how the components are distributed in the system
+* **Process View** - Demonstrates the run-time and how the system is composed of interacting processes

 On the other hand, architectural patterns represent the idea of sharing and reusing knowledge and solutions.
-They are stylized, abstract descriptions that present good architectural design pratices.
+They are stylized, abstract descriptions that present good architectural design practices.

 ##Logic View <a name="LV"></a>